andrewyur/kagi-dev-project/readme.md

 ## How to run

+To run in development mode:

+- activate the shell with `nix develop`
+  - or if you dont have nix, install a recent version of python and pocketbase
+  - then run `python -m venv .venv`, `source .venv/bin/activate`, and `pip install -r requirements.txt`
+- run `python3 app.py` to start the development server

+To run in production mode:

 `nix flake prod` <!--or whatever-->

 ## Design Outline

 The majority of the function of this app will happen on the backend.
 I will be using python & flask for the backend of this project for 4 reasons:

-The frontend will likely be built around a templating engine for displaying data.
-I will be using Jinja2, which is built into flask.
-However, a small amount of JS will likely be needed for session management, and for this i will probably be just sending plain js files.

 - It is easy to write, and easy to read (for simple code)
 - This is not an application where performance is critical
   - If I write my code well it will be fast enough
 - I already know python, and how to use Flask
 - It is fun to write

+The frontend will likely be built around a templating engine for displaying data.
+I will be using Jinja2, which is built into flask.
+However, a small amount of JS will likely be needed for session management, and for this i will probably be just sending plain js files.

 To persist data, I will likely be using a self hosted instance of PocketBase, which is a free, open-source NoSQL database with built in authentication.
 I will be running this locally inside the same docker image as my backend, which eliminates the hassle of cross-container communication.